andrew-chung-au/TravelWiseAI-Amadeus-MCP/README.md

 MIT License

 Original implementation by donghyun-chae.
-Modifications and Hotel Search implementation added by asena.
+Modifications and Hotel Search implementation added by Andrew Chung.